Bilal-Lodhi/Google-Cloud-Hackathon/README.md

 - **Close (X icon)**: Stops streaming, clears the editor and session selection, but keeps the session active on the backend.
 Events can still be ingested.
-- **Kill (stop icon, red)**: Stops streaming, clears the editor and session selection, AND sends a `DELETE` request to `DELETE /api/v1/guardian/sessions/:id` to terminate the session on the backend, removing it from in-memory registries and marking it as terminated in MongoDB Atlas.
+- **Delete (stop icon, red)**: Stops streaming, clears the editor and session selection, AND sends a `DELETE` request to `DELETE /api/v1/guardian/sessions/:id`.
+This **permanently deletes** the session from all layers — in-memory registries, session store, **and** MongoDB Atlas (including all associated micro-events and suspicion reports).
+The session is completely gone and will not appear in the drawer or review endpoints.

 The `GuardianProvider.terminateSession()` method and `ApiService.terminateSession()` HTTP client method support this flow.